sprejerlaila/jekyll-uno/_posts/2019-01-05-Analyzing WhatsApp messages part 2.md

 ---
 In [part 1](http://lailasprejer.com/2018/Analyzing-whatsapp-messages-part-1/) of this blogpost I walked through loading and cleaning my WhatsApp history, so now let's do some NLP and look at the content!

-In case you are not familiar with NLP, here's some basic terminology:
+In case you are not familiar with Natural Language Processing (NLP), here's some basic terminology:

 1. *Document*s: the rows/observations in the dataset.
 In my case, WhatsApp messages.
 2. *Tokens*: smaller units of the document (for example single words) that can be used for numerical comparison across documents.

-My goal here is to do some topic modeling using NMF and `sklearn` library.
+My goal here is to do some topic modeling using Non-negative Matrix Factorization (NMF) and `sklearn` library.
 This post is going to be a little more technical than the previous one, but I'll do my best to walk you through it!

 These are (on a very high level) the steps I followed: